 How long is the term of office?

-Generally, the term of office for all members is two years.
-The term of office of half the members expires each year, creating vacancies for the annual school council elections.
+Generally, the term of office for all council members is two years.
+The term of office of half the members in each category expires each year, creating vacancies for the annual school council elections.